 Share on FacebookShare with friends

 Serve this simple roasted broccoli with any dinner for a quick and delicious meal.
 It is the perfect side dish.
-We love to enjoy roast broccoli with baked ham, shredded chicken, fried shrimp, turkey tenderloins, blackened chicken, and country-style ribs.
+We love to enjoy roast broccoli with brown sugar baked ham, easy shredded chicken, crispy fried shrimp, crockpot turkey tenderloins, and Instant Pot country-style ribs.

 - Lemon Parmesan Roasted Broccoli – Toss your broccoli with some lemon zest and a squeeze of lemon juice, then top it with some freshly grated parmesan cheese for the last few minutes of cooking for a new way to enjoy broccoli.
 It will have a nice hint of lemon flavor, some subtle roasted garlic flavor, and a little bit of melty cheese.